Financial Management 101 for Indiana NFP Leaders Who Do It All

 Do you provide support or consultation to help with QuickBooks Online?
 It’s impossible to get ahold of anyone through their helpline.

-Yes, Ducks In A Row offers support for QuickBooks Online.
+Yes, we offer support for QuickBooks Online.
 We do training and we also help with doing financials for non-profit organizations.
-Contact us via the Ducks In A Row website, or give us a call at 513.831.1000.

 If an organization could file a 990-N, can it instead file a 990-EZ?